College Hosts Virtual Teach-In, From COVID to Minneapolis: Structural Racism in America

 The Media Then and Now

 Since the 1960s, the media has grown and evolved to include social media that utilizes frequent photography and videography.
-While these advances are allowing people to more widely witness what is occurring, it has not necessarily changed the media for the better.
+While these advances are allowing people to witness what is occurring, it has not necessarily changed the media for the better.
 Patterson explains that there was a belief during the Civil Rights movement that if protesters or individuals had access to video evidence, then they would be able to prove their case against police brutality.

 But Patterson argues that “social media has shown that evidence doesn’t matter.”

 “On the one hand, social media had done the important role of unearthing this violence and making it more visible,” Patterson says.
-“But at the same time, it has functioned to show that that evidence does not matter and that is partially because there is this ongoing decriminalization and dehumanization of black people.”
+“But at the same time, it has functioned to show that that evidence does not matter and that is partial because there is this ongoing decriminalization and dehumanization of black people.”

 Robinson adds that this is not surprising as there have always been witnesses who have been ignored.